 Note: If you have not downloaded NetLogo prior to this lesson, follow the guide provided on the Lesson 6 webpage for free download.

-Getting to Know the Simulation:
+Part 1: Getting to Know the Simulation:

 On the left hand side of the screen, you will see various controls.
 To get to know the simulation, we will change these parameters, click on “setup," and see what this changes in the world.